gureryucel/gureryucel.github.io/_pages/courses.md

 ---
 layout: archive
-title: Transcript of Records
+title: Courses/Transcript of Records
 author_profile: true
 permalink: /courses/
 ---

-## Transcript of Records

-# Graduate Courses
+## Graduate Courses

 Below is a table summarizing the completed courses during the graduate studies at Aalto University.